-Each PWM generator can select its own current-limit input source from up to12 current-limit/Fault pins.
+Each PWM generator can select its own current-limit input source from up to 12 current-limit/Fault pins.
 In the FCLCONx registers, each PWM generator has control bits (CLSRC<3:0>) that specify the source for its current-limit input signal.
 Additionally, each PWM generator has a CLIEN bit in the PWMCONx register that enables the generation of current-limit interrupt requests.
 Each PWM generator has an associated Fault polarity bit CLPOL in the FCLCONx register.
-Figure 12-21 is a diagram of the PWM Current-Limit control logic.

 The current-limit pins actually serve two different purposes.
-They can be used to implement either Current-Limit PWM mode or Current Reset PWM mode.
+They can be used to implement either Current-limit PWM mode or Current Reset PWM mode.

-- When the CLIEN bit is set in the PWMCONx registers, the PWMxH,L outputs are forced to the values specified by the CLDAT<1:0> bits in the IOCONx register, if the selected current-limit input signal is asserted. - When the CLMOD bit is zero AND the XPRES bit in the PWMCONx register is '01' AND the PWM generator is in Independent Time Base mode (ITB = 1), then a current-limit signal resets the time base for the affected PWM generator.
+When the CLIEN bit is set in the PWMCONx registers, the PWMxH,L outputs are forced to the values specified by the CLDAT<1:0> bits in the IOCONx register, if the selected current-limit

+- input signal is asserted. - When the CLMOD bit is zero AND the XPRES bit in the PWMCONx register is '01' AND the PWM generator is in Independent Time Base mode (ITB = 1), then a current-limit signal resets the time base for the affected PWM generator.
 This behavior is called Current Reset mode, which is used in some Power Factor Correction (PFC) applications.